termux/whatprovides/README.md

 * whatprovides can list files of any termux official packages, doesn't matter that package is installed or not, it uses own database to perform task.

+* It can be used as reverse search, means provide full path of any file it will give you output of that pkg.

 ### Installation:
 clone repository and execute install.sh